-Remember the difference between squares and tiles when making attacks (see page 6).
+Remember the difference between squares and tiles when making attacks (see page 5).

 Most important, keep in mind that you can never trace a diagonal path between tiles.
-If a power lets you attack a Monster within 1 tile of you, that does not include Monsters on a Dungeon Tile that is diagonal to yours.
-You also cannot attack a Monster within 1 tile of you if a wall completely blocks paths between your tile and the Monster's tile.
+If a power lets you attack a Monster within 1 tile of your Hero, that does not include Monsters on a Dungeon Tile that is diagonal to yours.
+You also cannot attack a Monster within 1 tile of your Hero if a wall completely blocks paths between your tile and the Monster's tile.